 build_artifact:.
 It also assigns a value of 2 executors to the

 parallelism_qty:, which will spawn 2 executors and execute the commands in the

 steps: list.
-If that value was 3, then the build_artifact job will spawn 3 executors and run the commands 3 times.
+If that value was 3, then the build_artifact job would spawn 3 executors and run the commands 3 times.

 The previous section demonstrates how to define and use parameters within a jobs object.
-Now I will describe using parameters with executors.
+In this section, I will describe how to use parameters with executors.
 Executors define the runtime or environment used to execute pipeline jobs and commands.
 Executor objects have a set of their own unique properties that parameters can interact with.
 This is an example of defining and implementing reusable executors:

 This example shows how to define and implement reusable executors in your pipeline config.
 I used the

 executors: key at the start of the file to define 2 executors, one named

 ubuntu_20-04-executor:.
 The first specifies using a Docker executor and the second specifies a machine executor using an Ubuntu 20.04 operating system image.
 Predefining executors this way enables developers to create a list of executor resources to be used in this pipeline, and to centrally manage the various properties related to executor types.
 For instance, the Docker executor has properties that do not pertain to and are unavailable to the machine executor, because the machine executor is not of the type